ANRGUSC/Jupiter/docs/source/Jdeploy.rst

     docker build -f home_node.Dockerfile . -t johndoe/home_node:v1
     docker push johndoe/home_node:v1

-The same thing needs to be done for the profiles and the WAVE files.
+The same thing needs to be done for the profilers, the WAVE and HEFT files.

 .. note:: To simplify the process we have provided with the following scripts: